lockedatapublished/blog/content/posts/2018-09-27-namer-release.md

 Like [all our packages](https://itsalocke.com/oss/packages/), `namer` is [developed in the open on GitHub](https://github.com/lockedata/namer) so you can go read what we're planning for the future.
 In particular, we're willing to extend the RStudio addin to make it possible to select any file or folder, not just the active document.

-And if you're keen to get involved in open-source development, we'd be glad to mentor you, [check out the issues that'd welcome external help](https://github.com/lockedata/namer/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted+%3Araised_hand%3A%22)!
+Furthermore, if you're keen to get involved in open-source development, we'd be glad to mentor you, [check out the issues that'd welcome external help](https://github.com/lockedata/namer/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted+%3Araised_hand%3A%22)!
 As a side-note, if you're into programmatic change or assessment of chunk options, you might be interested in the `tinkr` package, that provides a function to transform R Markdown files into XML documents, and another one to save them back as R Markdown.

-In the meantime, go write awesome R Markdown documents, now that the fear of the unnamed chunks no longer is!
+In the meantime, go write awesome R Markdown documents, now that the fear of the unnamed chunks no longer dawns on you!